-ETIAS Visa-Waiver Scheme and Biometric Identification of British passport holders entering the Schengen Area 2024/2025
+Biometric Identification of British passport holders (EES) and ETIAS Visa-Waiver Scheme for entering the Schengen Area 2025 - 2027

-Update May 2024: EES From Autumn 2024 tourists aged 12 and over with British passports will no longer have their passports stamped on arrival and departure from the Schengen area as a means of checking whether they have exceeded their 90 out of 180 day stay allowance.
+When EES is launched tourists aged 12 and over with British passports will no longer have their passports stamped on arrival and departure from the Schengen area as a means of checking whether they have exceeded their 90 out of 180 day stay allowance.
 Instead all travellers will be required to link biometric photo and fingerprint data to their specific passport number and personal details so the Entry and Exit System (EES) can carry out overstay checks electronically.

 Your biometric data will be gathered just once on your first entry into the Schengen area from late 2024 and will remain valid for 3 years from the *last trip* taken to the Schengen Area and for the lifetime of the passport so travellers may only need to provide biometric data once a decade if using a newly-issued passport and they travel to the Schengen Area at least once every 3 years.